-The winner will have their first book designed, edited, printed and published by the ICP / GOST imprint, including distribution, press and promotion with the opportunity to exhibit the work at a venue to be confirmed.
+The winner will receive a photo book designed, edited, printed and published by Unseen/ GOST imprint, including distribution, press and promotion.
 The winner also receives a portion of personal copies of the book from the first print run.